 I actually tried a couple different recipes for this.
 There is one other that I enjoy, but I’m taking today’s selection from “The Complete Vegetarian Cookbook.”
 It’s pretty straightforward (always a plus) and the ingredient list is not super-long.

-To start, peel and cut into cubes two pounds of sweet potatoes.
-These are then steamed in a large pot (Of course I needed a new, large steamer basket that worked great for this!
+First, peel and cut into cubes two pounds of sweet potatoes.
+Then, steam in a large pot (Of course I needed a new, large steamer basket that worked great for this!
 Shopping!!).
 Then, cut up a red bell pepper and add to the steamer basket for the last few minutes.

-A simple mixture of vinegar and Dijon mustard is combined, and half is added to the vegetables in a bowl.
-The bowl of veggies is then placed in the fridge to cool for at least 45 minutes.
+Combine a simple mixture of vinegar and Dijon mustard, then add half to the vegetables in a bowl.
+Place the bowl of veggies in the fridge to cool for at least 45 minutes.
 Once cooled, the rest of the vinegar-mustard mix is whisked with olive oil to make the final dressing.

-Add some sliced scallions and chopped parsley and you have yourself a salad!
+Add some sliced scallions and chopped parsley and you have yourself a sweet potato salad!

 Sweet Potato Salad